Harry Clasper: The Five Brothers

 Clasper had already started to build a new four-oared boat, called The Five Brothers.
 The completed boat had a five-strake, mahogany hull that had been French polished.

 It also had outriggers, as had the previous boat, the St Agnes.
 Outriggers had been used before, but were not universally in use.
 Despite being much lighter than the St Agnes, the new boat was still about 20% heavier than the boats being raced on the Thames.
 The Five Brothers made an appearance at the Thames Regatta in 1844 when the Derwenthaugh crew won a prize of £50 and narrowly missed winning the £100 top prize, the Champion Fours.

 Lord Ravensworth

 In 1845 Clasper took another four-oared boat, the Lord Ravensworth, to the Thames Regatta.
 This latest boat was a further improvement on The Five Brothers.
-The crew were all Claspers, consisting of Harry at stroke, brothers William and Robert with uncle Ned, and brother Richard as cox.
+The crew was all Claspers, consisting of Harry at stroke, brothers William and Robert with uncle Ned, and brother Richard as cox.
 The Derwenthaugh crew won the Champion Fours, beating two other crews, including one from London.
 They were given the title of four-oared "World Champions".
 The crew were given a hero's welcome on returning to Newcastle.
 Clasper then sold the Lord Ravensworth for £80.